suzain05/credit-card-analytics/README.md

 * Highest female spend contribution: Bills, with females contributing 63.95% of category spend (Query 18)

-* Highest visible month-over-month growth: 11.59% in December 2013 (Query 16)
+* Month-over-month analysis showed a maximum visible growth of 11.59% in December 2013 (Query 16)

-* Used window functions to calculate running cumulative spend by city over time (Query 13)
+* Used SQL window functions to calculate running cumulative spend by city over time (Query 13)

   ## 📁 Repo Structure